STourv/university-database-case-study/case-study.md

+# Highline University Mentor Program Case Study

+## Background
+Highline University’s Mentor Program recruits business professionals as mentors to work with students and faculty advisers.
+The program also tracks alumni as potential mentors.

+## Entities

+### STUDENT
-STUDENT(StudentID PK, FirstName, LastName, EmailAddress(FirstName.LastName@students.hu.edu), DormName, DormRoomNumber, DormPhone)
+- Attributes: StudentID (PK), FirstName, LastName, EmailAddress, DormName, DormRoomNumber, DormPhone

+### FACULTY_ADVISER
-FACULTY_ADVISER(FacultyID PK, FirstName, LastName, EmailAddress(FirstName.LastName@hu.edu), Department, OfficeBuildingName, OfficeBuildingRoomNumber, OfficePhone)
+- Attributes: FacultyID (PK), FirstName, LastName, EmailAddress, Department, OfficeBuildingName, OfficeBuildingRoomNumber, OfficePhone

+### ALUMNUS
-ALUMNUS(AlumnusID PK, FirstName, LastName, EmailAddress(FirstName.LastName@somewhere.com), HomeAddress, HomeCity, HomeState, HomeZIP, Phone)
+- Attributes: AlumnusID (PK), FirstName, LastName, EmailAddress, HomeAddress, HomeCity, HomeState, HomeZIP, Phone

+### MENTOR
-MENTOR(MentorID PK, FirstName, LastName, EmailAddress(FirstName.LastName@companyname.com), CompanyName, CompanyAddress, CompanyCity, CompanyState, CompanyZIP, CompanyPhone)
+- Attributes: MentorID (PK), FirstName, LastName, EmailAddress, CompanyName, CompanyAddress, CompanyCity, CompanyState, CompanyZIP, CompanyPhone, FacultyID (FK), AlumnusID (FK, optional)

-A 2.

-Relationships and Cardinalities
+## Relationships & Cardinalities

-STUDENT — FACULTY_ADVISER
+1. **STUDENT — FACULTY_ADVISER**

-Each STUDENT is assigned exactly one FACULTY_ADVISER (1,1)
+   - Each student is assigned exactly one adviser (1,1)

-Each FACULTY_ADVISER advises zero or many STUDENTS (0,N)
+   - Each faculty adviser advises zero or many students (0,N)

-Implemented by adding FacultyID as a foreign key in STUDENT
+   - Implemented with `FacultyID` as a foreign key in `STUDENT`.

-STUDENT — MENTOR
+2. **STUDENT — MENTOR**

-Each STUDENT may have zero or one MENTOR (0,1)
+   - Each student may have zero or one mentor (0,1)

-Each MENTOR mentors zero or many STUDENTS (0,N)
+   - Each mentor mentors zero or many students (0,N)

-Implemented by adding MentorID as a foreign key in STUDENT (nullable)
+   - Implemented with `MentorID` as a nullable foreign key in `STUDENT`.

-MENTOR — FACULTY_ADVISER
+3. **MENTOR — FACULTY_ADVISER**

-Each MENTOR works with exactly one FACULTY_ADVISER (1,1)
+   - Each mentor works with exactly one faculty adviser (1,1)

-Each FACULTY_ADVISER works with zero or many MENTORS (0,N)
+   - Each faculty adviser may work with zero or many mentors (0,N)

-Implemented by adding FacultyID as a foreign key in MENTOR
+   - Implemented with `FacultyID` as a foreign key in `MENTOR`.

-MENTOR — ALUMNUS
+4. **MENTOR — ALUMNUS**

-Each MENTOR may be an ALUMNUS (0,1)
+   - Each mentor may be an alumnus (0,1)

-Each ALUMNUS may be associated with zero or one MENTOR (0,1)
+   - Each alumnus may be associated with zero or one mentor (0,1)

-Implemented by adding AlumnusID as a foreign key in MENTOR (nullable)
+   - Implemented with `AlumnusID` as a nullable foreign key in `MENTOR`.

-[STUDENT]───(1,1)───assigned_to───(0,N)───[FACULTY_ADVISER]

-[STUDENT]───(0,1)───assigned_to───(0,N)───[MENTOR]

-[MENTOR]───(1,1)───works_with───(0,N)───[FACULTY_ADVISER]

-[ALUMNUS]───(0,1)───may_be───(0,1)───[MENTOR]
+## ER Diagram
+See `docs/relationships.png` for the Crow’s Foot E-R diagram.